 1.1.
 Inotropic effect

-Acute intravenous use of hexarelin had a short-lasting, positive inotropic effect.
-Hexarelin administration increased LVEF, cardiac output, and cardiac index while decreasing the wedge pressure.
+Researchers have reported acute administration of Hexarelin to induce a short-lasting, positive inotropic effect.
+Hexarelin administration was reported to increase LVEF, cardiac output, and cardiac index while decreasing the wedge pressure.

 1.2.
 Inhibition of apoptosis

-Hexarelin significantly decreased angiotensin II-induced apoptosis and DNA fragmentation and increased myocyte viability in neonatal rat cardiomyocytes.
-It further inhibited doxorubicin-induced apoptosis and promoted the survival of H9c2 cardiomyocytes and endothelial cells.
-Chronic administration of hexarelin thus inhibits stress-induced neurohormonal activation and cardiomyocyte apoptosis.
+Hexarelin may significantly decrease angiotensin II-induced apoptosis and DNA fragmentation and increase myocyte viability in neonatal rat cardiomyocytes.
+It further has the potential to inhibit doxorubicin-induced apoptosis and promote the survival of H9c2 cardiomyocytes and endothelial cells.
+Chronic administration of Hexarelin thus may inhibit stress-induced neurohormonal activation and cardiomyocyte apoptosis.